How can EMCR help me?

 How can I find an intern on the platform?

 It’s possible to find interns on the platform if you have relevant experience of 5 or more years.
 In this case, you can register on our platform as an Expert (senior specialist) and initiate a research project you need interns to help you with.
 After that, you will be able to see the profiles of junior specialists (or Contributors) who might be relevant or interested in working on your project.
 You can invite those of them who are, in your opinion, suited to your project.
 Please note that the incentive for interns to work with you on your project is gaining professional reputation.
 Whatever work is done for you, the report on it must be made public and available for readers, so interns can later use this report, its ratings, the fact of your mentorship, and yours and others’ feedbacks to promote themselves among potential future employers.

 Here at EMCR, we believe that it doesn’t matter where a young specialist gained their skills and knowledge, attending a university or taking online courses, whether it’s their first career or the second.
 What’s important is that they have an opportunity to get practical experience in their chosen area before moving on with building their desired career.
 Here we give such opportunity.
 If you are a fresh specialist and you need a practical experience in research, economics, finance, data science, and so on, you can join one of the projects on our platform as an intern (a Contributor) and sharpen your practical skills.
 The report on your work will be published on our platform with feedbacks and ratings and later you can share it with your potential employers as an evidence of your skills.

 A Sponsor is a registered user who can initiate (suggest) research topics and assemble ad hoc teams for executing them.
 To become a Sponsor, you first need to register as a reader and then upgrade your status by using the relevant button to request an upgrade.

-Who is a Mentor?
+Who is an Expert?